kadejna/sleep-tracker/README.md

 1. How many assignment points do you believe you completed (replace the \*'s with your numbers)?

-\*/20
+20/20

-- \*/2 The ability to log overnight sleep
+- 2/2 The ability to log overnight sleep
-- \*/2 The ability to log sleepiness during the day
+- 2/2 The ability to log sleepiness during the day
-- \*/2 The ability to view these two categories of logged data
+- 2/2 The ability to view these two categories of logged data
-- \*/4 Either using a native device resource or backing up logged data
+- 4/4 Either using a native device resource or backing up logged data
-- \*/4 Following good principles of mobile design
+- 4/4 Following good principles of mobile design
-- \*/4 Creating a compelling app
+- 4/4 Creating a compelling app
-- \*/2 A readme and demo video which explains how these features were implemented and their design rationale
+- 2/2 A readme and demo video which explains how these features were implemented and their design rationale

 2. How long, in hours, did it take you to complete this assignment?
+   Approximately 35 hours

 3. What online resources did you consult when completing this assignment? (list specific URLs) https://inf133.markbaldw.in/resources/11_15_22-ionic_components.pdf